Powerful Research Skills CV: Tips

 • It leads with the Achievements section where the candidate lists their most prominent accomplishments to potential employers.

-How to list skills on your resume?
+How to list competencies on your Curriculum Vitae?

 Follow the job listing